Victor-investor/Todo-List/README.md

 # Todo-List
-A todo-list repository using react
+A  repository for todo-list project using react